bhubie/talks/making-impossible-states-impossible/slides/slides.md

 </div>
 <!--
+Alrright - A little bit about myslef.

-Been working in the software industy for 13 years now in various differnt roles
+Been working in the software industy for 13 years now in various differnt roles across the software landscape

-- Product Ownder
+-  from product owner,
-- Developer
+- Developer,
-- Solutions Architect
+- and now a Solutions Architect

 Feel free to connect with me on Linked in

+(NEXT SLIDE)

 -->